shalodin/shalodin/README.md

 ##### Shalodin Chepkoech

-### It is a description of my portfolio which describes my entire journey as a developer and my qualifications too (my portfolio).
+### It is a description of my portfolio which describes my starting journey as a developer and towards my future career.

 ## Table of Content